 Evaluations shall be done using the Equivalency Evidence Validation Form (Appendix B) and submitted to EqOC Chair within 5 working days.

-Evaluations not completed within 5 working days will not be counted and will be reported to the appropriate college Academic Senate to consider service of the evaluator.
+Evaluations not completed within 5 working days will not be counted and will be reported to the appropriate college Academic Senate to consider the continued service of the evaluator.

 In the event of an equivalency appeal, MQ/EQ Committee faculty shall make themselves available to the EqOC.